 How Do You Determine Your Worth?

-He lost what we might call self-righteousness, the “righteousness of my own” (v.
+Paul continues “and be found in Him, not having my own righteousness, which is from the law” (v.
 9a).
+He lost what we might call self-righteousness.
 His high standing in the community and with the religious leaders had given him a false sense of worth, that which comes from the world.

 People have many different ways to determine their worth, but God has only one way.
 His way is the best way, the only way that counts eternally.
 His way starts with making the decision to be a Christ follower, a Christian.